Get to know… Civil Service START, the network for new civil servants

 Civil Service START is a new cross-Government network for civil servants in the first five years of their careers.
 Run by and for new starters, the network aims to help new colleagues connect with peers and discover the wide range of work that goes on across the civil service.

-CS Start members at an event at the Ministry of Defence
+Civil Service START members at an event at the Ministry of Defence

 How did the network get started?